joe-skb7/solar-tracker-pcb/README.md

 J5 and J6 terminal blocks (along with D5, D6 diodes) are used for connecting the limit switches.

+## Power consideration

+Power voltage: 9V must be used.
+It's because the motor will receive only `Vcc - 2.6` Volts, due to voltage drop across transistors and also on OPAMP, as it's not Rail-to-Rail one.
+MG995 requires the voltage to be 4.8V ...
+7.2V, so the voltage drop must be accounted for.

+Power current: 2A or more.
+Because MG995 can consume up to 1.5A on start ("stall current").

+In case when 12V battery is used (it's common in solar panels appliance), I suggest one to use external 12V-to-9V buck converter (2A rated, or more).
+It's efficient (95%), small enough, and usually costs only $2-$3.
+No need to over-complicate tracker schematic by adding voltage regulator scheme to it.

+## EMI note

 Notice that switching of DC motor's brushes leads to EMI, which may affect your external circuits (especially digital ones, like MCUs).
 In that case you should install EMI suppressor on your motor leads.